FeatureProbe/FeatureProbe/docs/docs/reference/deployment-cluster.md

 ---
-sidebar_position: 4
+sidebar_position: 6
 ---

 # Deploy a Cluster

-> 本文档介绍如何以多集群方式部署 FeatureProbe 服务。
+> This document describes how to deploy the FeatureProbe service in a multi-cluster manner.

-## 部署拓扑
+## Deployment topology

-为保证整体服务的高可用，我们推荐部署拓扑结构如下：
+In order to ensure the high availability of the overall service, we recommend the deployment topology as follows:

 ![image-20220906181332418](/deploy.png)

-一套独立的 FeatureProbe 集群由三部分组成：
+An independent FeatureProbe cluster consists of three parts:

-- Admin 集群
+- Admin cluster

-  一个 Admin 服务由 UI（Nginx） 和 API 模块组成。该集群可通过*域名*或 *VIP* 方式负载均衡机制
+   An Admin service consists of UI (Nginx) and API modules.
+The cluster can use *domain name* or *VIP* mode load balancing mechanism

-- Server 集群
+- Server cluster

-  依赖 API 服务，需访问同集群下的 Admin 集群中的 API 服务。该服务为 SDK 提供开关执行和下发能力，建议以*域名*方式对外提供访问
+   Relying on the API service, you need to access the API service in the Admin cluster under the same cluster.
+This service provides the SDK with toggle caculation and distribution capabilities, and it is recommended to provide external access in the form of *domain name*

-- 数据库集群
+- Database cluster

-  建议可使用一主多从集群模式。
+   It is recommended to use the one-master-multiple-slave cluster mode.

-**网络策略**
+**Network Policy**

-- 将 Admin 集群和数据库控制仅在内网访问，不建议暴露在公网上。
+- Control the Admin cluster and database only for internal network access, and it is not recommended to expose it to the public network.
-- Server 集群需为 APP SDK 和 JS SDK 提供开关执行能力，所以需要能在公网访问。如仅使用 Server SDK 接入则无须暴露在公网中。
+- The server cluster needs to provide toggle caculation capabilities for the APP SDK and JS SDK, so it needs to be accessible on the public network.
+If you only use the Server SDK to access, it does not need to be exposed to the public network.

-## 多环境
+## Multiple Environments

-FeatureProbe 本身提供了多环境支持，不同环境之间数据采用逻辑隔离方式，所以无须为不同环境部署独立环境。
+FeatureProbe itself provides multi-environment support, and the data between different environments is logically isolated, so there is no need to deploy separate environments for different environments.

-> 关于对多环境的支持和自定义环境，可以参考 使用手册 - 平台使用 - 创建配置和环境
+> For support for multiple environments and custom environments, please reference [How to use project and environment](/how-to/platform/project-and-environment)